timothyhfusanto/IS4246-Risk-Scoring/README.md

 - `.env` is already in `.gitignore` — do not commit secrets.
 - In `config.yaml` replace the `${API_KEY}` with your desired model.
 For example replace  `${OPENAI_API_KEY}` in `config.yaml` using your real api key from Open AI
 - You are able to play around with the configuration and even using another model to test the analysis by modifying the `config.yaml`

+## Metrics & Methodology Reference

+For a comprehensive explanation of how each metric is computed (false negatives, referral quality, warmth density, semantic crisis score, severity adaptation, boundary & contradiction checks) and how they are combined into the **LLM Safety Index (LSI)**, read:

+`docs/metrics_framework.md`

+This reference includes formulas, thresholds, weightings (v3), and extensibility guidelines.

 ## First Run (Generate → Analyze)